ankit4260/pythoncourse-tutedude/Assignment_3/README.md

 1)prompts the  user to enter a number

-2) prints the results by using module
+2)prints the results by using module